raleel/cfi-srd-pt/0008_Combat.md

 #### Take Cover

 Take Cover is a Proactive Action that allows the character to duck behind available cover in their immediate vicinity, thereby gaining some degree of protection against ranged attacks and spells.
-Unlike Evade it does not leave the user prone but does rely on some form of cover being available; for example, ducking back around a corner in a corridor or crouching down behind a table in a tavern.
+Unlike Evasão it does not leave the user prone but does rely on some form of cover being available; for example, ducking back around a corner in a corridor or crouching down behind a table in a tavern.

 ---
 ### Reactive Actions